Estimation and Inference in Distributional Reinforcement Learning: Introduction

-Our estimator $\hat\eta^\pi$ is constructed by an empirical version of the distributional dynamic programming.
-In particular, suppose the underlying MDP is known.
-Then we may form the distributional Bellman operator $\gT^\pi$, which is an analog of the classical Bellman operator. \citet{bellemare2017distributional} showed that $\gT^\pi$ is a $\gamma$-contraction in the supereme of $p$-Wasserstein metric with $\eta^\pi:=(\eta^\pi(s_1), \ldots, \eta^\pi(s_{|\gS|}))$ as the unique fixed point.
-Here $\eta^\pi(s_1)$ means the distribution of returns attained by running policy $\pi$ given the initial state $s_1$.
-This contracting property leads to the distributional dynamic programming algorithm to compute $\eta^\pi$ given that the MDP is already known.
-However, for the problem of distributional policy evaluation, the underlying MDP is unknown.
-Therefore, we choose to solve this problem via the certainty-equivalence approach \cite{simon1956dynamic, theil1957note}.
-More specifically, we first build an explicit model of the underlying transition dynamics using a dataset of $n |\gS||\gA|$ entries obtained by a generative model, and then use that model to construct an empirical version of the distributional Bellman operator $\what{\gT}_n^\pi$.
-An estimator of $\eta^\pi$ is then formulated as the fixed point of $\what{\gT}_n^\pi$, which we denote as $\hat\eta^\pi_n:=(\hat\eta^\pi_n(s_1), \ldots,\hat\eta^\pi_n(s_{|\gS|}))$.
-Note that we consider a fully non-parametric setting, because $\hat\eta_n$ is not restricted in some parametric model and can be any probability distribution.
+Our goal is to estimate $\eta^\pi$ when the underlying MDP is unknown.
+Following common practice in the literature on reinforcement learning, we assume that the distribution of the random reward is fully known and that the transition probability of that MDP is unknown. \footnote{We also consider the more challenging setting where the reward is unknown, either, in the later part of the paper.} Our estimator $\hat\eta^\pi$ is constructed via the certainty-equivalence approach \cite{simon1956dynamic, theil1957note}.
+More specifically, we first build an explicit model of the underlying transition dynamics denoted by $\what P$ using an offline dataset of $n |\gS||\gA|$ entries obtained by a generative model.\footnote{We also consider the more challenging setting where the offline dataset is not perfectly explorative, in the later part of the paper.} Then we may form an empirical MDP $\what M$ whose transition dynamic is $\what P$.
+An estimator of $\eta^\pi$ is then formulated as the return distribution of $\what M$, which we denote as $\hat\eta^\pi_n:=(\hat\eta^\pi_n(s_1), \ldots,\hat\eta^\pi_n(s_{|\gS|}))$.
+Note that we consider a fully non-parametric setting where $\hat\eta_n$ is not restricted in some parametric model and can be any probability distribution.